 To simplify and support the clinical and research computing needs of the faculty and staff in the Department of Medicine in a diverse, decentralized IT environment.

-Filr will eventually replace Netstorage to remotely gain access to the H and I drives from a web-browser.
+Filr will replace Netstorage on 5/29@4 p.m. to remotely gain access to the H and I drives from a web-browser.
 Click here to login and/or search the "Self-Help" area of our Service Desk on "filr" for articles to get you started.
-Please let us know if you have any problems with it and how you like it.
+If you have any questions or concerns, please contact Ed Heiger.

 We apply patches, upgrade software and run malware/virus scans in the evening to minimize impacts during the day.
 When you leave for the day, you must RESTART your computer and turn off your monitor.
 This will ensure your computer is as up-to-date and protected as possible—it is also our policy.
 (It is acceptable to lock the computer if needed, but it's not recommended.)